Search the Health Library

 Insulin (in-suh-lin): A hormone made by the cells in your pancreas.
 Insulin helps your body store the glucose (sugar) from your meals.
 If you have diabetes and your pancreas is unable to make enough of this hormone, you may be prescribed medicines to help your liver make more or make your muscles more sensitive to the available insulin.
 If these medicines are not enough, you may be prescribed insulin shots.

 Mediterranean diet: Traditional cuisine of countries bordering the Mediterranean Sea, shown to reduce the risk for heart disease, diabetes, some cancers and dementia.
-On the menu: Plenty of fruits, vegetables and legumes, along with olive oil, nuts, whole grains, seafood; moderate amounts of yogurt, cheese, poultry and eggs; small amounts of red meat and sweets; and wine, in moderation, with meals.
+On the menu: Plenty of fruits, vegetables and beans, along with olive oil, nuts, whole grains, seafood; moderate amounts of low-fat yogurt, low-fat cheese and poultry; small amounts of red meat and sweets; and wine, in moderation, with meals.

 Prediabetes: When blood glucose (also called blood sugar) levels are higher than normal and not yet high enough to be diagnosed with diabetes.
-That’s an A1C of 5.7 percent to 6.4 percent, a fasting blood glucose level of 100 to 125 mg/dl, or an OGTT two hour blood glucose of 140 to 199 mg/dl.
+That’s an A1C of 5.7 percent to 6.4 percent (a way to estimate your 3-month average blood sugar reading), a fasting blood glucose level of 100 to 125 mg/dl, or an OGTT (oral glucose tolerance test) two hour blood glucose of 140 to 199 mg/dl.
 Prediabetes is also sometimes called impaired glucose tolerance or impaired fasting glucose.

 Saturated fat: A type of fat found in abundance in butter, whole milk, ice cream, full-fat cheese, fatty meats, poultry skin, and palm and coconut oils.
 Saturated fat raises levels of heart-threatening LDL cholesterol in your bloodstream.
 It can also interfere with your body’s ability to absorb blood sugar easily.
 Limiting saturated fat can help control your risk for heart disease.